Tuesday, April 27, 2010

 For the rest of the SASS conference I walk around in a daze.

 I look at all my great colleagues presenting papers like "The Aesthetic of the Interface: Performativity and Pornographic Symbolism in the Poetry of Post Modern Sami Writers."
-I admire how the eyes of college professors are glued to their profound manuscripts; how they drown their PhD's in exquisite red wine.
-And how they use words only known to scholars of the 11th Century.
+I admire how the eyes of college professors are glued to their manuscripts; how they drown their PhD's in exquisite red wine, and use words only known to scholars of the 14th Century.

 "How can I compete with that?"
 I sigh.
-I've never read Tolstoy or Camus, James Joyce and James Conrad bore me to death.
+I've never read Tolstoy or Camus.
+James Joyce and James Conrad bore me to death.
 "So what am I doing here?"
 I shout to the mirror in the elevator, but the mirror doesn't respond.
-After all, mirrors aren't academics, they're useful.
+After all, mirrors aren't academics, they're simply useful.

 "My name is Peter," I whisper.
 "I'm an academic."